ASFOpenSARlab/opensarlab-docs/docs/dev-guides/mintpy_conda.md

-# Build latest mintpy and push to custom OpenSARlab conda channel
+# Build latest mintpy and push to custom OpenSARLab conda channel

 Sometimes the latest version of MintPy is desired within a notebook but the official release is not current.
 These instructions will show how to build MintPy and push to a custom conda channel.

-_This assumes that the user has an Anaconda.org account and that this account is attached to a `opensarlab` conda channel.
+_This assumes that the user has an Anaconda.org account and that this account is attached to a `OpenSARLab` conda channel.
 Instructions on how to do this are not provided here._

 A. Create working directory